judasgutenberg/Disturbatron/README.md

 1. Analog-to-digital converter to monitor battery power and solar power.

 2. Relay to turn off WiFi at night or in certain ranges of hours.

+3. Possibly add some kind of audio digitizer, allowing for use as a remote walkie talkie.